BQA(LEGAL) - PLANNING AND DECISION-MAKING PROCESS: DISTRICT-LEVEL

 The committee shall include representative professional staff, parents of students enrolled in the district, business representatives, and community members.
 Education Code 11.251(b)

-A board shall adopt a procedure, consistent with Education Code 21.407(a) [see DGA], for the professional staff to nominate and elect the professional staff representatives who shall serve on the district/campus committee.
+A board shall adopt a procedure, consistent with Education Code 21.407(a) [see DGA], for the professional staff to nominate and elect the professional staff representatives who shall serve on the district-level committee.
 If practicable, the committee shall include at least one professional staff representative with the primary responsibility for educating students with disabilities.